 - Weather Resistance, Grain Structure, and Resistance to Shrinking

-Once you know what cedar and redwood can do for your fencing needs, then it becomes easier to choose between the two.
+Once you know what cedar and redwood can do for your fencing needs makes it easier to choose between the two.

-But again, they are different types of wood which means that each has its own features and complexities as well.
+But again, they are different types of wood, which means each has its features and complexities.